peterfelfer/AtomBlend-II/README.md

 `Camera rotation` - Change the rotation of the tip<br/>
 `Camera elevation` - Change the elevation of the camera<br/>
 `Background color` - Change the background color of the rendering<br/>
+`File Format` - Select the file format of your rendering.
+Currently, you can select between .png, .jpg and .tiff.
 `Output Path` - Select the output path of your rendering<br/>
 `Preview` - Preview your rendering<br/>
 `Render` - Render a picture of your tip.
 Currently only PNG files are supported.<br/>